STAT® Inc Veteran Application

 STAT® Welcomes you!

-STAT® is honored to offer Veterans Equine Assisted Learning (EAL) and Equine Assisted Psychotherapy (EAP) at no cost, made possible through VA-SPORTS grant funding, EAGALA, Wounded Warrior, and others.
-We are also proud to be recognized as a Military Designated Services Organization by the Equine Assisted Growth and Learning Association (EAGALA).
+We are proud to be recognized as a Military Designated Services Organization by the Equine Assisted Growth and Learning Association (EAGALA).

-Veterans are truly at the HEART of STAT®.
+Veterans are at the heart of everything we do at STAT®.

-We are honored to support healing, personal growth, and learning through our Equine Assisted Learning (EAL) and Equine Assisted Psychotherapy (EAP) programs.
-These services, provided through the grants and scholarships, are fully funded—offered at no cost to the Veteran.
+We are honored to walk alongside Veterans in their healing, growth, and learning through Equine-Assisted Learning (EAL) and Equine-Assisted Psychotherapy (EAP).
+These services are made possible through grants and scholarships and are provided at no cost to the Veteran.

 STAT®'s Safety Policy